 10. Use Twitch Desktop or Mobile App

 Yes!
 It’ll be too good for you if you use the Twitch Desktop app on your Windows or Mac.
-Similarly, smartphone lovers can also install the Twitch Mobile app on their devices (Android/iOS) to get a much-improved user experience without any irritating error codes, unlike the Chrome browser.
+Similarly, smartphone lovers can install the Twitch Mobile app on their devices (Android/iOS) to get a much-improved user experience without irritating error codes, unlike the Chrome browser.

-You can simply visit the official Twitch Downloads page and grab it for free according to your platform.
+You can visit the official Twitch Downloads page and grab it for free according to your platform.

 That’s it, guys.
 We assume you’ve found this guide very useful.
 For further queries, you can comment below.